Building Communities, Growing Communities: Partnering for Impact TIMBERLAND REGIONAL LIBRARY • TRL.ORG

 • Westport

-Register at a participating branch and receive a key fob or card which grants you access to all EAH buildings outside of staffed hours, seven days a week from 7 am to 8 pm.
+Register at a participating branch and receive a key card which grants you access to all EAH buildings outside of staffed hours, seven days a week from 7 am to 8 pm.
 As a registered user, your key fob works at any of the locations with EAH.
 Available for ages 14 and older.

 Staff will not be available during Expanded Access Hours.